intel/scikit-learn-intelex/doc/daal4py/sklearn.rst

 -------------------------------

-Scikit-learn patching functionality in daal4py was deprecated and moved to a separate package - `Intel(R) Extension for Scikit-learn* <https://github.com/intel/scikit-learn-intelex>`_.
+Scikit-learn patching functionality in daal4py was deprecated and moved to a separate package, `Intel(R) Extension for Scikit-learn* <https://github.com/intel/scikit-learn-intelex>`_.
-All future updates for the patching will be available in Intel(R) Extension for Scikit-learn only.
+All future patches will be available only in Intel(R) Extension for Scikit-learn*.
-Please use the package instead of daal4py for the Scikit-learn acceleration.
+Please use the scikit-learn-intelex package instead of daal4py for the scikit-learn acceleration.

 .. _sklearn_patches: